bkryza/decorest/README.rst

 ------

 For most typical cases the usage should be straightforward.
-Simply create a sublcass of `decorest.RestClient` and define methods, which will perform calls to the actual REST service.
+Simply create a sublcass of :py:`decorest.RestClient` and define methods, which will perform calls to the actual REST service.
 You can declare how each function should actually make the request to the service solely using decorators attached to the method definition.
 The method itself is not expected to have any implementation